 Natural beauty meets classic luxury and romance at San Ysidro Ranch (Editor's Note: San Ysidro Ranch was affected by the recent mudslides.
 It is currently closed until further notice.
 Please refer to their website for the latest information), nestled in the Montecito foothills.
 This stunning retreat has a storied past sprinkled with celebrities: Vivien Leigh and Sir Laurence Olivier exchanged vows here and it made a perfect honeymoon retreat for then-Senator John F. Kennedy and his beautiful bride Jackie.

-With surroundings as blissful as the Napa Valley and Sonoma County wine country, it was only a matter of time before blissful lodgings followed suit.
-In the 1980s, St. Helena’s Auberge du Soleil started seriously pampering visitors, offering tucked-away rooms with wood-burning fireplaces and French doors leading to private verandas, and a peaceful pool with romantic valley views.
-At country-club-like Meadowood, on Napa’s Silverado Trail, guest can swing a golf club, thwack a tennis ball, play croquet, or relax in an exclusive spa, then primp for dinner at three-Michelin-starred The Restaurant at Meadowood.
+With surroundings as blissful as the Napa Valley and Sonoma County wine country, it was only a matter of time before blissful hotels followed suit.
+In the 1980s, St. Helena’s Auberge du Soleil started seriously pampering visitors, offering tucked-away rooms with wood-burning fireplaces and French doors leading to private verandas and a peaceful pool with romantic valley views.
+At country-club-like Meadowood, on Napa’s Silverado Trail, guest can swing a golf club, whack a tennis ball, play croquet or relax in an exclusive spa, then preen themselves for dinner at three-Michelin-starred The Restaurant at Meadowood.
 (The multi-course Chef’s Tasting Menu is a dazzler.)

 For a more remote getaway, travel to Two Harbors, north of Avalon, and Banning House Lodge, with expansive views of the Isthmus of Catalina and Catalina Harbor.